Jerry Seinfeld

 In 1992 Seinfeld attracted controversy when he started to date Shoshanna Lonstein, who was only 16 years old.

-In 1998 he started going out with PR executive, Jessica Sklar.
+In 1998 he started going out with former PR executive, later to be cookbook author, Jessica Sklar.
 They married on Christmas Day the following year and in August 2005 they had their third child.

 In 2007, Jerry Seinfeld conceived, wrote and was the voiceover of the hero of Bee Movie.